-We start today's episode by welcoming in two people involved in the Transformational Partnerships Fund, which was established this year by the ECMC Foundation and SeaChange Capital Partners, with support from Ascendium Education Group and the Kreske Foundation.
-John MacIntosh is managing partner of SeaChange, which works with nonprofit organizations that are facing complex challenges that might best be met by working together with other groups.
-Art Dunning, one of the advisers who brings direct higher ed expertise to the fund, was president of Albany State University when the University System of Georgia more or less forced it to merge with nearby Darton State College.

-John and Art, welcome to The Key.
+We start today's episode by welcoming in two people involved in the Transformational Partnerships Fund, which was established this year by the ECMC Foundation and SeaChange Capital Partners, with support from Ascendium Education Group and the Kresge Foundation.
+John MacIntosh is Managing Partner of SeaChange, which works with non-profit organizations that are facing complex challenges that might best be met by working together with other groups.
+Art Dunning, one of the advisers who brings direct higher ed expertise to the fund, was president of Albany State University when the university system of Georgia more or less forced it to merge with nearby Dartmouth State College.
+John and Art welcome to The Key.

-VOICES: Thanks so much for having us, Doug.
+Thanks so much for having us, Doug.
 Delighted to be here.

-DOUG LEDERMAN: So John, please tell us a little bit about the Transformational Partnerships Fund, its goals, and how it will work.
+So, John, please tell us a little bit about the Transformational Partnerships Fund, its goals, and how it will work.

-JOHN MACINTOSH: So the Transformational Partnership Fund is a new initiative to help institutions of higher education that are interested in exploring partnerships of various kinds get that done.
-And we're particularly focused on partnerships that have the potential to really improve how those institutions serve students of color, students from low-income families, and others who really would be the most vulnerable if the institutions that they are attending falter, or in extreme cases even fail.
+So, the Transformational Partnerships Fund is a new initiative to help institutions of higher education that are interested in exploring partnerships of various kinds get that done.
+And we're particularly focused on partnerships that have the potential to really improve how those institutions serve students of color, students from low-income families, and others who really would be the most vulnerable if the institutions that they are attending falter or in extreme cases, even fail.

-DOUG LEDERMAN: And, Art, as somebody who sort of helped shepherd a university through a process like this, what are the things you think are important for a project like this to do to help campuses prepare?
+And Art, as somebody who sort of helped Shepherd University through a process like this.
+What are the things you think are important for a project like this to do to help campuses prepare?

-ART DUNNING: I think you really do need a safe place from hard decisions to facilitate at the highest level the understanding of what you will get from a merger and also help people find a space to talk about histories and to talk about how we will engage privately and publicly.

-And one of the things I noticed in our process is that there was so much information we had to correct over time because of the platforms of social media.
-And we seem to be in an era of misinformation, disinformation, and lying.
-And as we look around the country, when people wished back against change in public policy, those are some of the tactics and processes that are used.
-Everybody in the administrative leadership is not on the same page.
-You are always playing catch-up.
-I think in hindsight we found ourselves underestimating passions, feelings, emotions, anger, resentment, and grief, those things that really come out of a process of deep change.
+I think you really do need a safe place for some hard to facilitate at the highest level.
+The understanding of what you would get from a merger would also help people find a space to talk about the history and to talk about how we will engage privately and publicly.
+And one of the things I noticed in our process is that there was so much information we had to correct over time because of the platforms of the media.
+And we seem to be in an era of misinformation, disinformation, online.
+And as we look around the country, when people wish back against change in public policy, those are some of the tactics and processes that are used.
+The governing body and the administrative leadership are not on the same page.
+You will always play catch up.
+I think in hindsight we found ourselves underestimating passion, seething emotions, anger, resentment, and grievance.
+Those things that really come out of a process of deep, deep change.

-DOUG LEDERMAN: Transformation partnerships can mean a lot of things to a lot of people.
-How do you define a transformational partnership?
+Transformational partnerships can mean a lot of things to a lot of people.
+How do you define a Transformational Partnership?